BrianRusk/BrianVRuskWebsite2021/content/authors/admin/_index.md

   icon_pack: fab
   link: https://www.researchgate.net/profile/Brian_Rusk2
 superuser: true
-title: Brian V. Rusk, PhD
+title: Brian V. Rusk
 ---

-I am a former SSHRC Doctoral Fellow who completed his PhD working in the Language Acquisition Lab of the University of Alberta.
-I research child second language acquisition, and I'm interested in both community as well as classroom language immersion settings.
+I am currently a lecturer in the Department of English at Da-Yeh University in Taiwan.
+I am a former SSHRC Doctoral Fellow who completed his PhD in the Language Acquisition Lab of the Department of Linguistics at the University of Alberta.
+My main research area is child second language (L2) acquisition, and I'm interested in both context where children acquire the L2 as a community majority language, as well as, acquisition of a minority-L2 in classroom language immersion settings.

-To understand second language acquisition of a highly frequent morphological feature of English, my dissertation project examines online comprehension of plural-singular marking by middle-school-aged youth who began learning English in preschool.
-The main experiment combines visual-world eye-tracking with a picture-decision task.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_B_Rusk2020_09_nref.pdf" "newtab" >}}CV{{< /staticref >}}.